Search

 Deschampsia flexuosa

 A delightful and elegant native, this diminutive grass thrives in dry shade.
-Fine-textured and delicate in appearance, it is tough and drought tolerant, ideal for planting in any well-drained shady location as a groundcover or member of the border.
-I...
+Fine-textured and delicate in appearance, it is tough and drought tolerant, ideal for planting in any well-drained shady location as a groundcover.
+In spring it is topped with graceful feathery flowers that are lovely as they move quietly in the breeze.

 Dryopteris goldiana